Artificial Grass Installation Cost

 £100

-The cost of a gardener in the UK is between £200 – £250 per day.
-This means that a self-employed gardener will charge you around £25 – £31 per hour for their services.
+The cost of a gardener in the UK is between £200 and £250 per day.
+This means that a self-employed gardener will charge you around £25 to £31 per hour for their services.

 Although they don't need to work in pairs to install artificial grass, they often do so that they can finish the job faster.

-Removing existing turf, preperation of the ground, and installation of artificial grass will take between 2 – 3 days for an average-sized garden.
-Large gardens (measuring 100m²) can take around 8 days to complete, while a small garden (measuring 10m²) may take a day or less of time.
+Removing existing turf, preparation of the ground, and installation of artificial grass will take between 2 to 3 days for an average-sized garden.
+Large gardens (measuring 100m²) can take around 8 days to complete, while a small garden (measuring 10m²) may take a day or less.

 Something else to consider is the quality of the artificial grass that you're installing.
-Cheap artificial grass with a thickness of 18mm – 25mm should take between 1 – 4 days to install.
-On the other hand, luxury artificial grass with a thickness of 31mm – 40mm could take more than a week to have installed properly.
+Cheap artificial grass with a thickness of 18mm to 25mm should take between 1 and 4 days to install.
+On the other hand, luxury artificial grass with a thickness of 31mm to 40mm could take more than a week to be installed properly.

 Factors that Impact Artificial Grass Installation Costs